taylrfnt/site/content/posts/nix-modules.md

 running!
 The documentation is built out of the module directly, so there's never problems with things being out of date or broken when trying to RTFM.

-finally - let's talk about contributions.
+Finally - let's talk about contributions.
 I found myself in a very niche situation one day where I needed to configure the placement of my diagnostic icons in neotree, but found the option did not exist.
 The contribution guidelines for `nvf` are also excellent, and I was able to quickly get new